niteshchandra039/astronitesh.github.io/index.md

 ## Welcome to My Research Page

-I am a Senior Research Fellow at the **Department of Physics and Astrophysics, University of Delhi**, specializing in **machine learning applications in astronomy**.
+I am Assistant Professor (Astrophysics) at the **Department of Physics, University of Petroleum and Energy Studies (UPES), Deharadun**.
+I was Senior Research Fellow at the **Department of Physics and Astrophysics, University of Delhi**, specializing in **machine learning applications in astronomy**.
 My research focuses on leveraging machine learning algorithms, such as Artificial Neural Networks (ANN), Random Forests, and Decision Trees, for astronomical studies.
 Currently, I am working on **RR Lyrae variable stars**.

 ### Current Research